Mensu/eden-submission-output-polisher/README.md

 - get rid of "|"s in test input
 - add line numbers for you

-WARNING: Only txt files are accepted.
+Note: Only txt files are accepted.
 WARNING: The original file will be covered.
 It is wise to backup in advance.

 ![before vs after comparison](http://7xrahq.com1.z0.glb.clouddn.com/output-polisher-before-after-comparison.png)